-Enterprise Architect has a wide range of built in properties for all elements but it has a number of additional properties for requirements.
-If there are other properties that are needed by a modeler or team such as the volatility (stability) of a requirement these can be added using the general purpose UML extension mechanism of Tagged Values.
+Enterprise Architect has a wide range of built-in properties for all elements, and a number of additional Requirement Properties.
+If other properties are needed by a modeler or team, such as the volatility (stability) of a Requirement, these can be added using the general-purpose UML extension mechanism of Tagged Values.